You know that people burn out. In fact, given the way you feel, you may have asked whether that’s what happening to you.

 When a culture is wounded, ask yourself whether your chief goal is to bind the wound or aggravate it.
 Right now, it feels like many have gone beyond poking and into aggravation.

-What if you just decided that your approach in life and online was going to be to bind wounds, not aggravate them?
+What if you just decided that your approach in life and online would be to bind wounds, not aggravate them?

 To try to heal your enemies rather than harm them?